Lall-091/sql-docs/azure-sql/database/planned-maintenance.md

 ## What is a planned maintenance event?

 To keep Azure SQL Database and Azure SQL Managed Instance services secure, compliant, stable, and performant, updates are being performed through the service components almost continuously.
-Thanks to the modern and robust service architecture and innovative technologies like [hotpatching](https://aka.ms/azuresqlhotpatching), majority of updates are fully transparent and nonimpactful in terms of availability.
+Thanks to the modern and robust service architecture and innovative technologies like [hotpatching](https://aka.ms/azuresqlhotpatching), Most updates are fully transparent and nonimpactful in terms of availability.
 Still, few types of updates cause short service interrupts and require special treatment.

-During planned maintenance, members of the database quorum go offline one at a time, with the intent that there is one responding primary replica.
+During planned maintenance, members of the database quorum go offline one at a time, with the intent that there's one responding primary replica.
 For Business Critical and Premium databases, at least one secondary replica will also be online to ensure no client downtime.

 When the primary replica needs to be brought offline, a reconfiguration process occurs.

-- For Business Critical and Premium databases, one of the secondary replicas will become the new primary replica.
+- For Business Critical and Premium databases, one of the secondary replicas becomes the new primary replica.
-- For General Purpose, Standard, and Basic databases the primary replica will move to another stateless compute node with sufficient free capacity.
+- For General Purpose, Standard, and Basic databases the primary replica moves to another stateless compute node with sufficient free capacity.

 ## What to expect during a planned maintenance event

 Maintenance event can produce single or multiple reconfigurations, depending on the constellation of the primary and secondary replicas at the beginning of the maintenance event.
 On average, 1.7 reconfigurations occur per planned maintenance event.
 Reconfigurations generally finish within 30 seconds.
 The average is eight seconds.
 If already connected, your application must reconnect to the new primary replica of your database.

 If a new connection is attempted while the database is undergoing a reconfiguration before the new primary replica is online, you get error 40613 (Database Unavailable): `Database '{databasename}' on server '{servername}' is not currently available.
-Please retry the connection later.` If your database has a long-running query, this query will be interrupted during a reconfiguration and will need to be restarted.
+Please retry the connection later.` If your database has a long-running query, this query is interrupted during a reconfiguration and needs to be restarted.

 ## Maintenance windows and advance notifications